centralbankerspeeches/database/README.md

 The dataset is freely available for academic research and personal non-commercial use.
 When you use the index and its associated data, please acknowledge the following paper as the data source:
 - Campiglio, E., Deyris, J., Romelli, D., Scalisi, G., 2024.
 [Warning words in a warming world: Central bank communication and climate change]().
-LSE Grantham Institute WP.

 The repository consists of the following components: